 Applicants shall comply with all provisions and guidelines of the FCC's OET Bulletin 65, as may be amended from time to time.
-In all cases, Applicants shall submit a report certifying FCC OET 65 compliance for each small cell system installation.
+Upon request, Applicants shall submit a report certifying FCC OET 65 compliance for each small cell system installation.
 Applicants are responsible for addressing all potential questions/complaints about RF that may be brought forth by residents.
-In all cases, the Applicant shall provide a routine environmental evaluation for RF exposure for each small cell system application.
+If, during a modification to a small wireless facility the effective radiated power of an antenna is increased, the Applicant shall provide an environmental evaluation for RF exposure.
 The following elements, at a minimum, must be contained within the report:

-- A statement of compliance - Date of the report - Date of statement of compliance - Pole number proposed for the small cell systems installation - Applicant's site or identification number for the small cell systems installation - GPS coordinates of the proposed pole - Calculation of RF power at the radios or other electronics - Calculation of RF power at the antennas - Calculation of RF power within 6 feet of ground level and at ground level - Calculation of RF power at windows of residences and businesses in closest proximity to the small cell system - Location of the applicable signage with above-ground-level height listed.
+- A statement of compliance

+- Date of the report

+- Date of statement of compliance

+- Pole number proposed for the small cell systems installation

+- Applicant's site or identification number for the small cell systems installation

+- GPS coordinates of the proposed pole

+- Calculation of RF power at the antennas

+- Calculation of RF power within 6 feet of ground level and at ground level

+- Location of the applicable signage with above-ground-level height listed.